Rumbo Recorders: History

 In 1977, Daryl Dragon and Toni Tennille, the husband and wife team widely known as Captain & Tennille, began building the studio at 20215 Saticoy Street for their own private use following the success of their single "Love Will Keep Us Together".
-Dragon named the studio Rumbo Recorders after a toy elephant he named Rumbo when he was 5 years old.
+Dragon named the studio Rumbo Recorders after a toy elephant he named Rumbo when he was 5 years old, and was also the alias used by Dragon on Dennis Wilson's 1970 single "Sound of Free".
 The studio's entrance was appropriately flanked by a large pair of elephant statues.

-After reassurance from Geordie Hormel at Village Recorder of the commercial viability of a studio, Dragon hired Rudy Brewer, who had done work at The Village, to complete Studio A. Rumbo Recorders opened in 1979.
+After reassurance from Geordie Hormel at Village Recorder of the commercial viability of a studio, Dragon hired Rudi Breuer, who had done work at The Village, to complete Studio A. Rumbo Recorders opened in 1979.
 Studio A featured a 650 square foot control room outfitted with a 60-input Neve V Series recording console and two Studer A827 24-track multitrack recorders.

 In the early 1980s, the studio expanded into a space vacated by a swimming pool supply company to build Studio B, whose design was inspired by Caribou Ranch, where Dragon & Tennille had visited while working with The Beach Boys in 1974.
 Studio B featured a 660 square foot control room, outfitted with a 40-input Trident 80C console.
-A decade later, Rumbo Studio B would be the inspiration for the design of John Mellencamp's own Belmont Recording Studio, The location of projects such as Guns N' Roses' Appetite for Destruction and The Spaghetti Incident?, as well as Slash's Snakepit's It's Five O'Clock Somewhere, Studio B is a favorite of Mike Clink, who particularly likes the room for tracking drums.
+A decade later, Rumbo Studio B would be the inspiration for the design of John Mellencamp's own Belmont Mall Studio, The location of projects such as Guns N' Roses' Appetite for Destruction and The Spaghetti Incident?, as well as Slash's Snakepit's It's Five O'Clock Somewhere, Studio B is a favorite of Mike Clink, who particularly likes the room for tracking drums.

 In 1991, Rumbo added Studio C for overdubs.
 Studio C featured a 650 square foot control room with a 32-input Trident 80 Series console.
 It also added two isolation booths.
 Tom Petty and the Heartbreakers recorded their album Into the Great Wide Open in Rumbo Studio C.

 In 2003, citing massive changes in the recording industry, Dragon and Tennille sold Rumbo Recorders.